angular/angular/aio/content/guide/universal.md

 }
 ```

+## Build <a name="build"></a>

-Then, from the command prompt, type
+From the command prompt, type

 ```shell
 npm run build:uni
 ```

+As configured above, this transpiles the TypeScript files, Angular-compiles the components, and Webpacks the results into a single output file, `src/dist/server.js`.
+It also generates a [source map](https://webpack.js.org/configuration/devtool/), `src/dist/server.js.map` that relates the bundle code to the source code.

+Source maps are primarily for the browser's [dev tools](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps), but on the server they help locate compilation errors in your components.

+## Run <a name="run"></a>
-to build the server bundle.
-Once it is created, type
+Once the server bundle is created, type

 ```shell
 npm run serve:uni